-Her playing has been described as “elegant” and “genuine,” “creative and expressive,” and is strongly influenced by her extensive background with ballet.
+Described as “elegant” and “genuine,” “creative and expressive,” Keslie’s playing is strongly influenced by her extensive background with ballet.
 An active chamber musician, she is a founding member of the Driftless Reed Quintet and has performed with The Aerosols Woodwind Quartet, Primavera Winds and Piano Quintet, IU New Music Ensemble chamber groups, and two oboe, viola, and piano trios.
 Keslie greatly enjoys teaching oboe and reed making as Oboe Instructor at the University of Wisconsin-La Crosse as well as through her private studio, the UW Summer Music Clinic, and local high school programs.

 A doctoral candidate and Teaching Assistant at the University of Wisconsin-Madison Mead Witter School of Music, Keslie holds a Master of Music degree from UW-Madison, where she held a Paul J. Collins Distinguished Graduate Fellowship, and a Bachelor of Music degree from Indiana University, where she was a recipient of the Jacobs School of Music Premiere Young Artist Award.
 Her principal teachers are Lindsay Flowers, Linda Strommen, Robert Krause, and Alice Cooke.
 Other teachers include Margaret Owens, Roger Roe, Martin Schuring, Reid Messich, Dwight Parry, Mary Lynch, Jared Hauser, Doris DeLoach, and Daniel Stolper.
 She has played in masterclasses and coachings with artists such as John Ferrillo, Elaine Douvas, Frank Rosenwein, Jeffrey Rathbun, James Button, Dale Clevenger, William Short, Eli Eban, Thomas Robertello, Christopher Taylor, and Keith Buncke.